 These procedures extract various parts of a path, which need not be a normalized path.
 The procedure path-extension returns the file extension (including the period) or the empty string if there is no extension.
 The procedure path-strip-extension returns the path with the extension stripped off.
 The procedure path-directory returns the file's directory (including the last path separator) or the empty string if no directory is specified in the path.
 The procedure path-strip-directory returns the path with the directory stripped off.
 The procedure path-strip-trailing-directory-separator returns the path with the directory separator stripped off if one is at the end of the path.
 The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
 The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
 The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
 The procedure path-volume returns the file's volume (including the last path separator) or the empty string if no volume is specified in the path.
-The procedure path-volume returns the path with the volume strip-volume returns the path with the volume strip-volume returns the path with the volume striped off.
+The procedure path-volume returns the path with the volume stripped off.